About us

 RACOR's comments on the Mental Health Action Plan (MHAP) 2015-2020 (±40 pages.)

-Guide for Supporting the Transition from School to Active Life (±100 pages - collaboration)
+Guide-répertoire Transition École Vie Active (±100 pages - collaboration)

 (Printable and downloadable PDF documents)